Posted September 2016 and updated August 2019

 The truth of combat is grisly, ugly and unforgettable.
 I sometimes would wake at night and wonder why unbidden thoughts brought tears leaking from my eyes.
 I was reliving the heartbreak of a lost comrade or carrying a dead soldier away from enemy bullets.
 After many such sleepless nights, I brought my malady to Phyllis, my understanding wife.
 She listened and offered ways to regain my emotional balance.

 The avenue to wellness was to probe my memory for causative details which before I was unwilling or unable to do so.
 Writing about those details was therapeutic and liberating.
 One thing led to another and now I am writing about people and events that are important to me.
 My Lord, my family and the brave soldiers I served with under difficult circumstances.

 My son Rick is the tech whiz that put this together.
 Thanks Rick.

 I started this project almost 3 years ago.
 I thought I’d give my readers an update on my progress.
 A few months ago I stopped writing stories because I had exhausted whatever creative juices that propelled me to write in the first place.
 I have shifted my focus to making contact with veterans, sharing experiences, encouragement and my faith .

-Most of the over 100 stories I have written were posted to my facebook page and were read over 34,000 times by about 22,000 visitors.
+Most of the over 130 stories I have written were posted to my facebook page and were read over 50,000 times.
 My favorite story is the one about the time I met Phyllis and married her six months later.
 That was over 60 years ago.

-The most emotional story during my teenage years was “A Lesson In Love”.
-That event left such an impression on me that I have used it as a guide in my personal life.
-I’ve also told the story when teaching about “love” in Sunday School classes.
+The most emotional stories during my teenage years was “A Lesson In Love” and “Helping.
+Strangers”.
+Those events left such an impression on me that I have used it as a guide in my personal life.
 Another such story was my first story “Honesty and Respect”.
 My most important story was about meeting the Lord and accepting His offer of salvation.

 Let me get to my purpose, which is to describe two events which have made this endeavor worthwhile.